 To Daniel, Nyatiti Stories present an opportunity to also experiment and explore alternative sounds by inviting other artist to collaborate and interpret the nyatiti music.

 Daniel Onyango is not just a Nyatiti Player.
-He finds his stories trough engagement with young people in his community.
-In 2007 Daniel started the organisation Hope Raisers Initiative, where he has been key amplify young people’s voices through culture, art and music.
+He finds his stories through engagement with young people in his community.
+In 2007 Daniel started the organisation Hope Raisers Initiative, where he has been key in assisting to amplify young people’s voices through culture, art and music.
 Daniel is also the initiator and curator of Music Of The People music series, where established and unestablished artists are invited to share their music to the community it originates from.
 He is also the curator of the annual Ayub Ogada Nyatiti Tribute event in Nairobi.

 “Each interaction through the instrument I encounter a personal experience in the music, the performance, the traditions and history behind the Nyatiti.
 It invites the younger generation to contribute to the preservation and promotion of our cultural heritage.” – Daniel Onyango